mansuf/mangadex-downloader/docs/cli_usage/advanced.md

 ## Enable chapter info creation (or "covers")

-In case you want this image appeared in the beginning of every chapters.
+In case you want this image appearing in the beginning of every chapters.

 ![chapter info](../images/chapter_info.png)